Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph: Experiments

 \subsection{Global Interpretability}

-\paragraph{Method.} This analysis investigates patterns in the evolution of the factual knowledge encoded in the latent space.
-We seek behaviour changes across the hidden layers, thus identifying transaction points in the latent evolution of the factual knowledge of the model.
-We examine the knowledge graphs generated by each hidden layer by calculating graph-level similarities and identifying cross-layer similarities.
-We initially compute node embeddings for each graph within the temporal graphs derived from a subset of over five hundred FEVER dataset inferences, considering input claims with character lengths falling within the first and third quartiles.
+\paragraph{Method.} This analysis reveals patterns in the evolution of factual knowledge.
+We seek behaviour changes across the hidden layers, thus identifying transaction points in this latent evolution.
+We examine the knowledge graphs generated by the latent representation from each hidden layer by calculating graph-level similarities and identifying cross-layer similarities.
+We initially compute node embeddings for each dynamic knowledge graph derived from a subset of over five hundred FEVER dataset inferences.
+We consider input claims with character lengths falling within the first and third quartiles.
 We use the Multi-Scale Attributed Node Embedding method (MUSAE, \citealp{karateclub, rozemberczki2021multi}) to generate node embeddings $Z \in \mathbb{R}^{n \times d}$ for each graph, where $n$ represents the number of graph nodes and $d$ is the embedding dimension ($d = 4096$).
 Next, we assess the semantic correspondence between two graphs ($G$ and $G'$) using a custom graph similarity measure on the node embeddings: (i) computing pair-wise node similarity, (ii) identifying the highest similarity matching for each node of $G$, and (iii) averaging these similarities: